Affiliate links on Android Authority may earn us a commission. Learn more.

 Using One UI on the Galaxy A54 5G’s crisp display is almost as good as the panel itself.
 Samsung shipped the phone with One UI 5.1 update right out of the box, with tons of customization options.
 I set mine up to look like my Galaxy S23 Ultra, with a Chelsea FC-inspired wallpaper (if you’re reading this during the 2022-23 season, then no, I don’t want to talk about it) and color-matched app icons, but you’re not limited in what you can tweak and change.
 There is some bloatware to deal with, including Netflix and a slate of Microsoft apps, but if you don’t want any of them, you can remove all of these except for the OneDrive cloud storage.

 Once you’ve handled the unwanted apps, you not only have a feature-rich software skin to play with, but you also have the best Android update commitment to look forward to.
 Because the Galaxy A54 5G already has Android 13 onboard, it’ll see support through Android 17 with security patches into 2028 — long after you’re probably ready for an upgrade.
-So far, our Galaxy A54 5G has received up to the August 2023 security patch, which is right on schedule at the time of this update.
+So far, our Galaxy A54 5G has received up to the November 2023 security patch and is slated to pick up Android 14 before Christmas, which is right on schedule at the time of this update.

 Samsung’s updated Exynos 1380 chipset deserves some credit for the Galaxy A54 5G’s solid performance.
 It uses the same 5nm process as the Galaxy A53 5G’s Exynos 1280 but reshuffles its layout to carry four performance-focused Cortex-A78 and four efficiency-focused Cortex-A55 cores rather than two Cortex-A78 and six Cortex-A55 cores.
 This change boosts the Galaxy A54 5G’s benchmarking numbers, especially when looking at the Geekbench 6 performance.
 The Exynos 1380 notched a 32% improvement over its predecessor in the single-core run and nearly 55% higher in the multi-core effort.
 The Galaxy A54 5G really excels in PCMark, however, with scores that even outrank a few flagships.
 In the Work 3.0 test, which indicates general responsiveness for real-world productivity tasks, the Galaxy A54 5G notched a score of 12,793, beating out the OnePlus 11 (12,337 in Performance Mode) and the Google Pixel 7 Pro (11,448).